Categories

 Last week, I took an Amtrak train from St. Paul to Glacier National Park to begin my seasonal job working in a kitchen at one of the lodges.
 I am living and working in St. Mary, Montana, in northwestern Montana, close to the Canadian border.

 After getting off the train in the blackness of night last week, the first thing I noticed was the smell of pine permeating the air.
 I likened it to fictional F.B.I. special agent Dale Cooper from “Twin Peaks” asking about the smell after arriving in Washington State (the smell is Douglas fir, an evergreen tree).
 I foresee the pine smell becoming a Proustian madeleine for me.
-And I wouldn’t mind living in the Pacific Northwest long-term (it is simply breathtaking); I just wouldn’t want to be around bears or moose!
+And I wouldn’t mind living in the Pacific Northwest long-term (it is simply breathtaking); I just wouldn’t want to be around bears or moose.

 The first two photos were taken with my iPhone, while the last three were taken with my Canon EOS R.